 You need something that is moisture-wicking (draws sweat away from your body) and quick-drying.
 Synthetic materials such as polyester, or polyester/spandex/nylon blend work well.
 They also tend to be long-lasting and more durable than shorts made from natural fibres such as cotton.
 The other disadvantage of cotton shorts is that they retain moisture, leading to chafing very quickly.

-Not that I’d recommend committing sins against decency, but shorter shorts can make a difference – especially in heat.
-The longer the shorts, the more heat and moisture will hang around your nether regions.
+Not that I’d recommend committing sins against decency, but shorter shorts can make a difference – especially in the heat.
+The longer the shorts are, the more heat and moisture will hang around your nether regions.
 This leads to discomfort, chafing and rashes – do yourself a favour and buy shorts that give yourself plenty of breathing space.

 Liner and Seams

-Minor secondary benefits to running with compression wear is that it can keep you warmer, and reduce chafing (but hopefully you’ve already eliminated the possibility of chafing using other methods).
+Minor secondary benefits of running with compression wear are that it can keep you warmer, and reduce chafing (but hopefully you’ve already eliminated the possibility of chafing using other methods).